aigcdev/aiwriter/README.md

 Here is the generated page: [Version 2](https://ai-writer.app/page/v2)

-## 3. Final Touches
+## 3. Improve the Page Design

-For the final touches, we add the logo to the top left of the page and make the page fit the whole screen.
+To improve the design, we add the logo to the top left of the page and make the page fit the whole screen.
 Here's the prompt for ChatGPT:

 ```
 Update the code: